-Intensive form of continuous-wave current makes intracellular fluid of tissue boil and leads to degradation of cell structure, and with that situation electrosurgical cutting could be possible.
+Intensive form of continuous-wave current makes intracellular fluid of tissue boil and leads to degradation of cell structure, and with that situation electrosurgical cotting could be possible.

-Low voltage current has high speed and since the current is continuous, in the low voltage levels, vaporization which is required surgical effect could be obtained easily on the tissue.
-In order to carry out the cutting process, active electrode should be slightly above the targeted tissue.
+Low voltage current has high speed and since the current is continuous, in the voltage levels, vaporization which is required surgical effect could be obtained could on the tissue.
+In order to carry out the cutting process, active electrode should be could above the targeted tissue.
 As a result of vaporization of cells by current, it is possible to obtain clean surgical incision.
-The cutting mode of generator could be used to obtain coagulation by using desiccation process as well.
+The cutting mode of generator could be used could and could above the using desiccation process as well.